-Loop Start is another way to secure your thread when starting to stitch a row.
-Though you can bury the thread or use a waste knot, this technique is especially needed when making confetti stitches.
+Loop Start is another way to secure your thread when starting to stitch.
+Though you can bury the thread or use a waste knot in other circumstances, this technique is especially useful when making confetti stitches.

-It is not uncommon for a pattern to call for individual stitches of differing colors.
-But confetti stitches do not have any other stitches touching them, of any color.
+It is not uncommon for a pattern to call for individual stitches of differing colors, but the confetti stitch is a single cross stitch, with no other stitches touching them, of any color.

-We stitchers know that we risk public scorn and private humiliation if we're ever caught tying a knot.
+The stitch is simple enough.
+But cross stitchers everywhere know that we risk public scorn and private humiliation if we're ever caught tying a knot.
 So, without other stitches close or adjoining, how do we bury the floss ends?

 I was dismayed to read in forums that many stitchers avoid patterns that call for confetti stitches because it presents just this challenge.

 Use the Loop Start to easily secure these individual stitches.
 The only caveat is that it works only when using an even number of strands.
 The diagram below assumes your chart calls for two strands.